Benn Williams

 About

 Trained as an historian, Benn Williams embodies the "alt-ac" professional.
 After teaching at local colleges, he moved into administration starting with a small interdisciplinary graduate program (neuroscience).
-Currently, he oversees most of the Graduate College's internal fellowships and awards; serves as the institutional advisor and/or liaison for a number of external funding opportunities (Boren, CLS, DAAD, Fulbright, NSF GRFP); co-created and coordinates three writing initiatives (GC 512, GC513, and WriteON!); liaises with the Office of Financial Aid and UIC Advancement; founded and ran the Digital Humanities Working Group; etc.
+Currently, he oversees most of the Graduate College's internal fellowships and awards; serves as the institutional advisor and/or liaison for a number of external funding opportunities (Boren, CLS, DAAD, Fulbright, Fulbright-Hays, NSF GRFP); created or co-created three writing initiatives for graduate students (GC 512, GC513, and WriteON!); liaises with the Office of Financial Aid and UIC Advancement; and co-founded and ran the Digital Humanities Working Group.

 Selected Grants